w3c/transitions/HOWTO.md

 1. remove or add the status in the HTML option elements (id="profile")
 2. add or remove HTML input elements if applicable
 3. Update the data-profile attributes

-4. If HTML input elements were added or removed: a- update the corresponding data- attributes b- update the config object near the top of the script c- update the JS functions onpushstate (URL) and titleMatch (attribute matching)
+If HTML input elements were added or removed:
+1. update the corresponding data- attributes
+1. update the config object near the top of the script
+1. update the JS functions onpushstate (URL) and titleMatch (attribute matching)

 # New Echidna updates

 For echidna updates:
 1. Update data-profile on the ul element with id='echidna-selection"
-2. Update the data-echidna as needed (you're likely to add data-echidna="false"') 3- Update the JS function hasEchidna()
+2. Update the data-echidna as needed (you're likely to add data-echidna="false"')
+3. Update the JS function hasEchidna()

 # History